0xhokusai/.github/.github/PULL_REQUEST_TEMPLATE.md

-## 関連リンク(Slack, Notion)や GitHub Issue

-- resolve link
-  （と link の所に GitHub Issue のリンクを置くと、自動で issue と紐づけてくれます）
+## Related link (GitHub Issue, Slack, Notion...)

-## やったこと
+## Changes

-このプルリクで何をしたのか？
+Describe changes.

-## やらないこと
+## Not yet

-このプルリクでやらないことは何か？（あれば。無いなら「無し」で OK）（やらない場合は、いつやるのかを明記する。）
+If there is, "None" is OK.
+If not, specify write to do it.

-## 動作確認
+## Instructions for reviewer

-レビュワーが動作確認しやすいように、実装した時の再現方法を共有してみましょう
+How to test, How to run, etc...

-## その他
+## Others

-レビュワーへの参考情報（実装上の懸念点や注意点などあれば記載）